 In this blog we want to talk about how we got Private SaaS Edition to set up and manage the above cluster, and also share key lessons we learned along the way.
 Read on and enjoy!

 “Go Big, or Go Home!”

-We wanted to showcase the above use-cases on a Private SaaS Edition cluster running on AWS with 2000 Jenkins masters and 10,000 executors, at any given point in time.
+We wanted to showcase the above use-cases on a Private SaaS Edition cluster running on AWS with 2000 Jenkins controllers and 10,000 executors, at any given point in time.

-Let’s set some context here for our readers - why 2000 masters?
+Let’s set some context here for our readers - why 2000 controllers?
 Is that even important?

-Here’s why it makes sense - with Private SaaS Edition, enterprises can essentially spin up a Jenkins master for every single active development project.
-So, each project could essentially get its own CI/CD workspace - with Jenkins masters and agents to handle the project’s CI/CD workloads.
+Here’s why it makes sense - with Private SaaS Edition, enterprises can essentially spin up a Jenkins controller for every single active development project.
+So, each project could essentially get its own CI/CD workspace - with Jenkins controllers and agents to handle the project’s CI/CD workloads.
 Isn’t that awesome!

 “It’s a Marathon, not a Sprint!”